Accepting PhD Students

 Biography

 Aneta is a media researcher and lecturer in Communications and Media Studies, in the School of Media, Film and Journalism (MFJ) at Monash University, Melbourne.
-She is dedicated to collaborative, interdisciplinary academic work that engages communities and industry.
-She has researched in the areas of media and everyday life, social inclusion, consumption, and environmental sustainability, working together with government, commercial and not-for-profit partners.
-At Monash, she has taught media units in both undergraduate and postgraduate programs, with the focus on the influence of media on social life and social change.
-Aneta has supervised students across disciplines of media and communication, the sociology of consumption and design.
+She has researched in the areas of media and everyday life, social inclusion, consumption, and environmental sustainability, working with a range of scholars and partners across not-for-profit, government and commercial sectors.

 Aneta is co-author of two book manuscripts: Using Media for Social Innovation (Intellect, 2018, with Ellie Rennie), and Grand Designs: Consumer Markets and Home-Making (Palgrave, 2018, with Esther Milne and Jenny Kennedy), and co-editor of the cultural history of skiing (Palgrave, 2018, with Philipp Strobbl).